guravtanvi/Prediction-Analysis-of-Interest-Rate-Using-Machine-Learning/README.md

 Download the Data from https://www.kaggle.com/wendykan/lending-club-loan-data and place it inside the "Original Data" in the Data folder
 Check Folders Under the Data Folder

-### Understanding the Data: Notebook to Understand the Data more prominently
+### Understanding the Data:
+Notebook to Understand the Data more prominently

-### Cleansing, Preprocessing and EDA: Notebooks to Cleanse and Preprocess Data, notebook to impute Missing Values using MICE, notebook to Normalize the Data
+### Cleansing, Preprocessing and EDA:
+Notebooks to Cleanse and Preprocess Data, notebook to impute Missing Values using MICE, notebook to Normalize the Data

-### Feature Selection: Notebook to Implement Feature Tools , Notebook to Select Features using LassoCV
+### Feature Selection:
+Notebook to Implement Feature Tools , Notebook to Select Features using LassoCV

+### Models:
-### Models: This Folder Contains Sub-Folders with Notebooks to implement Linear Regression, Random Forests, Neural Networks and also implement AutoML using AutoSKLearm, H20.ai and Tpot
+This Folder Contains Sub-Folders with Notebooks to implement:

+#### Linear Regression
+#### Random Forests
+#### Neural Networks
+#### Implement AutoML using AutoSKLearm, H20.ai and Tpot